rhinestonewtf/registry/README.md

 ## Credits & Special Thanks

-For the continious support and constructive feedback, we would like to thank:
+For the continuous support and constructive feedback, we would like to thank:

 - [Ethereum Foundation](https://erc4337.mirror.xyz/hRn_41cef8oKn44ZncN9pXvY3VID6LZOtpLlktXYtmA)
 - ERC-4337 Team